Javaika

 6. Storing File objects

 This exercise will demonstrate how to store a File object.
-The following demo includes a file uploader and an identifier that defaults to a random UUID.
-After you click 'Store File', you should observe logs in the browser console that the File record was stored; you can expand the JSON object returned in the console to inspect its content.
+The following demo includes a file uploader and an identifier field for the file.
+After you enter a file identifier and click 'Store File', you should observe logs in the browser console that the File record was stored; you can expand the JSON object returned in the console to inspect its content.

 <!DOCTYPE html> <!-- Copyright (c) 2026 by Javaika Technologies -->